xiix0/scam/README.md

-Life is to you a dashing and bold adventure.
+He jests at scars who never felt a wound.
+		-- Shakespeare, "Romeo and Juliet, II.
+2"